NirajanMahara/AWS-Lambda-File-Sorting/docs/README.md

 - View sorted results

 ## Usage Example
-1. Prepare a CSV file with user data
+1. Prepare a CSV or Excel text file with user data
 2. Click "Choose File" on the web interface
-3. Select your CSV file
+3. Select your CSV or Excel text file
 4. Click "Upload File"
 5. Wait for processing (progress bar will indicate status)
 6. View the sorted results displayed on the page